 The English Indices of Deprivation 2019 (ID 2019) were published by the Ministry of Housing, Communities and Local Government (MHCLG) on 26 September 2019.
 They represent the fifth release in a series of statistics produced to measure various forms of relative deprivation at a local level, providing an update to the Indices of Deprivation 2004, 2007, 2010 and 2015.

 As with the previous Indices, ID 2019 are measured at the geographical level of Lower Super Output Area (LSOA), each of which contained a population of about 1,500 residents at the time of the 2011 Census.
 When ID 2019 were published, there were 32,844 LSOAs throughout England, of which 109 are within Basingstoke and Deane.

-For each LSOA, ten indices are produced, apart from the overall Index of Multiple Deprivation (IMD 2019).
-There are seven domain indices (from which the IMD is constructed), covering:
+For each LSOA, there is an overall Index of Multiple Deprivation (IMD 2019) and seven domain indices (from which the IMD is constructed), covering:

 - health deprivation and disability